iggygolo/tsunami/src/docs/RSSFeedSystem.md

 ### 2. **Deduplication**

-Applies the same title-based deduplication as the main episode feed:
+Applies the same title-based deduplication as the main release feed:

 ```typescript
 // Identify edited events and their originals